-• Division of Korea
+Division of Korea

 According to an agreement made with the US, the Soviet 25th Army participated in the Soviet advance into northern Korea at once after World War II had ended, and was headquartered at Pyongyang for a period.
 As decided earlier on the division, the US had asked the Soviet forces to enter Korea in August as part of the handling of the Japanese surrender.
-Upon reaching the agreed upon point of the 38th parallel, the Soviet forces halted their advance and waited for US forces to arrive in Korea.
-The Soviet forces took the surrender of the Japanese forces in their area of control.
+Upon reaching the agreed upon point of the 38th parallel, the Soviet forces took the surrender of the Japanese forces in their area of control.
 On 8 September 1945, US Lieutenant General John R. Hodge arrived in Incheon to accept the Japanese surrender south of the 38th parallel.